the-importance-of-body-language-in-negotiations

 Being able to read body language and catch non-verbal cues that reveal how much a person is involved or interested in the conversation and his feelings towards what is being said can make a world of a difference between successful and unsuccessful business communication.

-Therefore, it is very important for a negotiator to employ suitable body language in communication with employees, clients or future business partners to avoid any misunderstandings.
+Therefore, a negotiator needs to employ suitable body language in communication with employees, clients, or future business partners to avoid any misunderstandings.

 In this process, each party involved wants to gain an advantage by the time the negotiations end.
-Therefore, negotiation is oriented towards reaching a compromise.
+Therefore, negotiation is oriented toward reaching a compromise.

 To be a successful negotiator, it is crucial to understand the importance of body language which can affect the resolution of disagreements and disputes.

-Body language and nonverbal behaviour in negotiation differs from one culture to the other; the cultural background and context of all parties involved influence what nonverbal behaviour is suitable and how it should be interpreted.
-However, some negotiators claim that certain nonverbal cues and behaviours are culturally universal.
+Body language and nonverbal behavior in negotiation differ from one culture to the other; the cultural background and context of all parties involved influence what nonverbal behavior is suitable and how it should be interpreted.
+However, some negotiators claim that certain nonverbal cues and behaviors are culturally universal.

 There are several important “categories” of nonverbal communication relevant to negotiation: